VladenaDenisko/registration/README.md

 ## Instalallation steps
 - Step 1: Database
+The file creates a table called my_user_table with columns for my_id, my_login, my_password, my_fio, my_email, my_phone, my_address, and my_birthday.
+The table uses the MyISAM storage engine and the utf8mb4 character set and collation.
+Following the creation of the table, the file inserts data into the my_user_table table.
+Finally, the file sets the primary key and auto-increment values for the my_id column of the my_user_table table.

   1. Create a new DB from your MySql panel
   2. Import database.sql to it
   3. Add new username or use existing one